nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 - ffmpeg in container + shell script to merge images into a mp4 file
 - basic web ui dashboard, it's crap but provides core info :)

-- defult docker-compose spawns fake prusa api and fake esp32 camera, this is great to test flows and adjust them without need of using real hardware
+- default docker-compose spawns fake prusa api and fake esp32 camera, this is great to test flows and adjust them without need of using real hardware
 - fixed issues with out of order frames